 If you use nordic forest morels you need to put them in water over night and then boil them twice in clean water before you start cooking.
 They are naturally poisoning.
 To prepare traditional morels, clean them with cold water and dry quickly before they soak up the water.
 Then, slice them up and cook them — keep in mind even normal morels shouldn’t be eaten raw as they can cause stomach cramps.
 We love to preserve the natural meaty taste of the morel and only fry them with fine shops of onion and butter.

 How to cook game meat and reindeer?
 See our special article with tips and special advise from our local chefs.

 Stir-fry the green beans and cook the parsnip and potatoes in pieces until real soft, approx 30-40 min.
 Mash parsnip and potatoes with milk and butter and add salt and pepper to taste.

 Bacon ads a natural fat to the lean and fatless reindeer meat, which brings out the best of the fine game taste.
-Fry or grill till crisp and golden colour.
+Fry or grill the bacon until crisp and golden.